Primrose Lake

 Primrose Lake is a large lake in the Canadian provinces of Saskatchewan and Alberta in the Churchill River drainage basin.
 The lake straddles the Saskatchewan / Alberta border, with most of the water surface in Saskatchewan with only the south-west corner of the lake in Alberta.
-It is north of the better known Cold Lake, which also straddles the border.
+On the Saskatchewan side of the lake is Backes Island Wildlife Refuge, which is a small protected island near the middle of the lake that is important to birds.
+The entire lake plus surrounding land totalling 1259.52 km2 is part of an Important Bird Area (IBA) of Canada.

+Description

 Primrose Lake has a total surface area of 444 km2, 17.7 km2 of which is in Alberta, and an elevation of 559 m.
-It lies within muskeg and the boreal forest ecozone of Canada There are several rivers and creeks that flow into the lake with Calder River on the northern shore being the primary inflow.
+It lies within muskeg and the boreal forest ecozone of Canada.
+There are several rivers and creeks that flow into the lake with Calder River on the northern shore being the primary inflow.
 Martineau River is the lake's outflow and it starts on the southern shore and flows in a south-westerly direction into Cold Lake in Alberta.
 To the east of the lake are the Mostoos Hills.
 Besides the aforementioned Martineau River and Cold Lake, the waters of Primrose Lake flow through multiple rivers and lakes en route to the Churchill River, including Cold River, Pierce Lake, Lepine Lake, Lac des Îles, Waterhen River, Waterhen Lake, Beaver River, and Lac Île-à-la-Crosse.

-Important Bird Area

-A total of 1,259.52km² of Primrose Lake and the surrounding area is designated an Important Bird Area (IBA) of Canada (SK 092 Primrose Lake).
+Primrose Lake IBA

+The Primrose Lake (SK 092) IBA encompasses the entire lake and much of the surrounding landscape.
 Most of the IBA is in Saskatchewan but the western boundary is in Alberta.
+The lake is surrounded by boreal forests and has a sub-arctic climate.
+There are several islands in the lake that support colonial nesting birds with Backes Island (54.9583°N 109.7073°W) being the most prominent.
+Backes Island has been designated a provincial wildlife refuge.
+Birds found on the island and elsewhere in the IBA include the American white pelican, double-crested cormorant, common tern, California gull, great blue heron, ring-billed gull, and the herring gull.